olgabot/olgabot.github.io-source-deprecated/content/2015-04-12-codeneuro-nyc.md

 3. Get all the second words of the error lines
 4. Find the errors that were caused by `"mysql"`.

-You can see a summary of my notes here:
+You can see a summary of my notes for this first section here:

 ```python
 lines = sc.textFile("/mnt/paco/intro/error_log.txt") \